 Doug Mow, Senior VP of Marketing from Virtusa, reminds us that assessing ROI extends far beyond the sponsoring company’s strategic objectives.
 “The real value to the participant is the opportunity to be heard.”

-READER BONUS: Hear this exclusive interview with Chris Smith, Founder of Arryve Consulting, on launching and sustaining strong CABs.
+READER BONUS: We had this exclusive interview with Chris Smith, Founder of Arryve Consulting, on launching and sustaining strong CABs.

 In this 33 minute audio, Smith shares the reasons why this 45 employee firm launched a CAB, and the powerful business results it has generated after just three years.